shepai/RoboSkin/README.md

 <img src="Assets/images/mounting the ring.png" width="50%">

-The skins produced through silicone within a 3D printed plastic mould.
+The skins produced through silicone within a <a href="">3D printed plastic mould</a>.
 This mould was measured to fit the silicone inside a thin layer, with small holes in to create the tips that would later be painted white.

 <img src="Assets/images/RENDER.png" width="50%">